What Happens If you Don’t Save for Retirement

 If you can wait to start withdrawing from social security, then wait.

 For instance, if you are working a part-time job and covering your expenses, then wait to start social security.
-Once you decide that working is being harder and harder for you to physically do, then begin Social Security payments.
+Once you decide that working is becoming harder and harder for you to physically do, then begin Social Security payments.
 Your check will be larger since you decided to wait.

-Learn how applying for Social Security as soon as possible can reduce your benefit.
+Learn how applying for Social Security as soon as possible can reduce your benefit

 2. Make You Social Security Income Count